 4. Common Insects & Ailments

-As with most plants, there are many pests and insects you must contend with to keep your broccoli healthy and infection-free.
+As with most plants, there are many broccoli pests and insects you must contend with to keep your vegetables healthy and infection-free.
 With a little planning and proper maintenance, you can minimize the damage and in the best case, avoid any issues entirely.
+One thing of note that many gardeners don’t often consider, start your garden away from other heavy vegetation.
+You will invite pests into your garden with these near.
+If it is a difficult thing to do, then slowly try and substitute in and around the vegetation known plants that deter insects, and/or flowers & plants that invite insects that eat harmful pests.

 The larvae of moths and butterflies, these pests feed on the foliage of plants and if not treated properly can eat up your plants!
 If you notice gray or white moths flying around your broccoli take heed and stop them from laying their eggs in the first place.
 Handpicking the eggs or spraying with insecticides containing Bacillus thuringiensis or spinosad every 1 to 2 weeks can help control the outbreak.
 Insect barrier or row covers can help to deter them and should be placed almost immediately after planting.